bwlewis/rthreejs/README.md

 - Graph animation is supported, see the examples.
 - Interactive (click-able) graph animation is supported, see `demo(package="threejs")` for examples.
 - Limited brushing is available to highlight portions of the graph, see the `brush=TRUE` option.
-- Support for crosstalk selection.
+- Support for crosstalk selection handles.

 ## Known issues